KatConroy57/scara/README.md

 ---

-`rosservice call set_joint_pos_ref '{joint_name: joint3, ref: 0.2}'`

-`rosservice call set_joint_vel_ref '{joint_name: joint3, ref: 4}'`
+The final goal of the this project is to combine inverse position and velocity kinematics with position and velocity controllers.
+In this way, when one gives the robot a Cartesian coordinate or a desired speed of the end of effector, the robot could figure out how to get there itself using inverse kinematics, which is usually what people would like the robots to do.

+First, position controllers and velocity controllers are two different controllers, one can only use one of them for controlling one joint.
 To switch controller of all the three joints between position controllers and velocity controllers, one can use the server provided by `switch_control.py`.
 The parameter "p2v" represents changing from position controller to velocity controller and "v2p" plays a similar role.

 `rosrun scara_command switch_control.py`